 At University of Jamestown you have the opportunity to specialize in a diverse set of majors and minors that will allow you to tailor your individual program of study to suit your particular needs, interests, and career aspirations.
 Distinctions of the University of Jamestown Information Technology program include:

-- Three majors and two minors from which to choose
+- Four majors and four minors from which to choose

 - Small class sizes with the focus on excellence in teaching and student learning